 FIGURE 4.11.
-Monthly sums of catch weight quartile codes in the Study Area and 3D, 2D (west) and 2D (east) Areas of Interest (AOIs), All Species, May-November 2015 (derived from DFO commercial landings database, 2015).
+Monthly sums of catch weight quartile codes in the Study Area and 3D, 2D (west; excluding add-on) and 2D (east; excluding add-on) Areas of Interest (AOIs), All Species, May-November 2015 (derived from DFO commercial landings database, 2015).
 Sum of catch weight quartile codes is the summation of quartile codes (i.e., 1-4) for all catch records for all species; the greater the sum of quartile code counts, the greater the catch weight for a given month.